sriranjan-tadimari/LedgerApplication/README.md

   2. At the shell prompt type:
       \connect root@localhost:3306
   3. Once the connection is established, at the prompt type mysql
-  4. Type the following in sequence and hit enter key after every command
+  4. Execute the following commands in sequence in the same order.
       * create database ledger_db;
       * create user 'ledgeruser'@'%' identified by 'LedgerPassword';
       * grant all on ledger_db.* to 'ledgeruser'@'%';
 ```
-Upon application startup the ledger database table is created by the script _/src/main/resources/schema.sql_.
+Upon application startup the **ledger** database table is created by the script _/src/main/resources/schema.sql_.
 To change the MySQL server configuration including the port, please update the properties file  _/src/main/resources/application.properties_ before application start.

 ## Running Ledger locally